gapn/value-recorder-app/README.md

     ```
 3.  **Set up the Frontend:**
     ```bash
-    # In the root project folder
+    # Navigate into the client folder
+    cd client
     npm install
+    # Go back to the root directory
+    cd ..
     ```
 4.  **Set up the Backend:**
     ```bash
-    # Navigate to the server folder
     cd server

-    # Install NPM packages
     npm install
     ```